Particular/docs.particular.net/nservicebus/upgrades/5to6-recoverability.md

 The api enables setting all automatic retry parameters that were previously available only with configuration source approach.

-## Enabling and disabling Immediate Retries Delayed Retries
+## Disabling Immediate Retries

-`FirstLevelRetries` and `SecondLevelRetries` are no longer features.
-As a result `configuration.DisableFeature<FirstLevelRetries>()` and `configuration.DisableFeature<SecondLevelRetries>()` cannot be used to disable them.
-Equivalent behavior can be achieved through code API by setting Immediate Retries and Delayed Retries to `0`:
+The `TransportConfig` API is obsolete and no longer used to disable Immediate Retries.
+Equivalent behavior can be achieved through code API by setting Immediate Retries to `0`:

+snippet: 5to6-RecoverabilityDisableImmediateRetries

+## Disabling Delayed Retries

+The `SecondLevelRetries` Feature is no used to disable Delayed Retries.
+Equivalent behavior can be achieved through code API by setting Delayed Retries to `0`:

-snippet: 5to6-RecoverabilityDisableRetries
+snippet: 5to6-RecoverabilityDisableDelayedRetries

 ## MaxRetries value for First Level Retries